slsa-framework/slsa-github-generator/internal/builders/docker/README.md

 | `externalParameters.buildConfig.Command` | `"["npm", "run", "all"]"`                                               | The build command invoked in the container image to produce the output artifacts. |
 | `externalParameters.resolvedDependencies` | `slsa.ArtifactReference`                                               | An artifact reference specifying the binary used by the reusable workflow to build the artifact and generate the build definition.
 See the [CLI tool](#command-line-tool) below. |

+The [CLI tool](#command-line-tool) described in `externalParameters.resolvedDependencies` contains the `uri` of the source that was used to build the artifact (from this GitHub repository).
+The `digest` referes to the cryptographic digest of the built binary.
+Using this information, a verifier may download the source artifact from the GitHub releases inferred by the URI and verify its digest.

 ### Provenance Example

 The following is an example of the generated provenance.
 Provenance is generated